Trischettn: Scoring

 Once the last trick has been decided, players tot up their card points and any points won for declarations or taking the last trick.
 Any fractions are ignored, hence there are 11 points per deal, excluding any bonuses.
 Game is usually 31 points; occasionally 41 points.
 Sometimes the first two games are played for 31 and, if a decider is needed, the 3rd game is played for 41.
 Sometimes games are played for 31, except the last game of the evening which is played to 41.

 Three players

 When three play, 10 cards are dealt to each player and the remaining two are discarded face-down.
 Discarding face-up is also allowed, but makes the tactics easier.
 Otherwise the game is the same as for 2 players.

 Four players

-When four play, eight cards are dealt to each player.
+With four players, eight cards are dealt to each player.
 Declarations are only allowed during the first trick and when it is a player's turn.
 Otherwise the game is same as for 2 players apart from the use of signalling.
-The following examples assume you are referring to the suit of Bells:
+In the following examples, the speaker is referring to the suit of Bells: